 How do I pay the amount I owe?

-TaxSlayer offers a variety of options to make payments to the IRS and state(s) when a balance is due.
+There are a variety of options to make payments to the IRS and state(s) when a balance is due.

-You can print out the payment voucher from within the account.
-Log in to your account and click the printer icon on the Your Account page next to the "Accepted" status of the Federal and/or state return.
-From this screen, you will be able to view, print, or save a copy of the PDF.
+A PDF of your accepted return will open on the screen, and you will be able to view, print, or save a copy of the PDF.
 The payment vouchers are generally found near the end of each return.
 You are not required to include your entire return when mailing in your payment as your return(s) was previously accepted via e-file.

-Electronic Withdrawal - When filing your current year tax return(s) with an amount due to the IRS and/or state(s), TaxSlayer offers the option to have your amount(s) due electronically withdrawn from your checking/savings account.
-During the e-file process, you will be given the option to have your payment electronically withdrawn.
-We will then ask that you provide the applicable banking information such as the routing and account number you wish to use.
-This information will be transmitted to the IRS and/or state along with the date you requested to have your payment withdrawn.
+Electronic Withdrawal - When filing your current year tax return(s) with an amount due to the IRS and/or state(s),you will be given the option to have your payment electronically withdrawn during the e-filing process.
+You will be asked to provide the applicable banking information (the bank's routing number and the account number you wish to use), and this information will be transmitted to the IRS and/or state along with the date you requested to have your payment withdrawn.

 * Note: Some states do not allow a future payment date to be requested which means that your payment will be deducted from your designated account by the state on the day of acceptance.
 Depending on your financial institution, the withdrawal may take a few days to reflect in your account.

-State Payments - Some states allow taxpayers to pay amounts owed online directly from their state website via debit/credit card or EFT (Electronic Funds Transfer).
+State Payment - Some states allow taxpayers to pay amounts owed online directly from their state website via debit/credit card or EFT (Electronic Funds Transfer).
 To see a list of available states, please refer to the table below.

-For Example: If you owe the IRS $100 but expect to receive a $200 refund from your state return, the state agency will not use $100 of your state refund to cover your Federal tax liability and vice versa.
+**The IRS and each State Department are separate entities.
+Any payments owed to either is strictly between the Taxpayer and that particular taxing authority.You can not make direct payments to the IRS and/or state agency through your account unless you select that option during the e-file process.
+Also, you are not able to have your Federal and/or state payments to directly pay the amount due from another return.
+For Example: If you owe the IRS $100 but expect to receive a $200 refund from your state return, the state agency will not send $100 of your state refund to cover your Federal tax liability and vice versa.

-Note: Your state may charge a convenience fee to make a payment online.
+Your state may charge a convenience fee to make a payment online.